 I first taught English as a foreign language in 1988, in Malta, then graduated from the University of Malta in 1990 and started teaching English in a state secondary school, also in Malta.
 I did my MA at the College of St Mark & St John (UK) in 1991 and taught for a few more years in Malta after that, starting a PhD at the University of Exeter in 1994.
 I spent two years in New Zealand from 1996, teaching, teacher training and finishing the PhD, and in 1998 I joined the University of Leeds.
 I left Leeds as a Professor of TESOL in 2014 to become a full-time ELT consultant and remain a PhD supervisor there.
 I am also a ‘Professor II’ at Western Norway University of Applied Sciences

-My PhD was about teacher cognition in L2 grammar teaching and the study of teachers’ beliefs and knowledge has kept me engaged for over 20 years.
+My PhD was about teacher cognition in L2 grammar teaching and the study of teachers’ beliefs and knowledge has kept me engaged for over 25 years.
 I also specialize in teacher education and professional development, teacher research, and research methods.
-Details of publications, presentations and consultancy work relevant to all of these areas are available on this site.There’s also a blog, where I discuss contemporary issues in language teacher development.
+Details of publications and consultancy work relevant to these areas are available on this site.There’s also a blog, where I discuss contemporary issues in language teacher development.

 The main focus of my consultancy and academic work today is professional development for English language teachers.